 Carrots are also a good source of water, but a major drawback is that they turn your guinea pig's mouth orange.

-Too many treats may keep your guinea pig from eating enough pellets and vitamin C sources to maintain good health.
+But, be careful you don't give too many treats because you may keep your guinea pig from eating enough pellets and vitamin C sources to maintain good health.
 Be sparing with treats and especially sparing with new treats.